GDHG Investors Have Opportunity to Lead Golden Heaven Group Holdings Ltd. Securities Fraud Lawsuit

 LOS ANGELES, Jan.
-11, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Golden Heaven Group Holdings Ltd. ("Golden Heaven" or the "Company") (NASDAQ: GDHG).
+17, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Golden Heaven Group Holdings Ltd. ("Golden Heaven" or the "Company") (NASDAQ: GDHG).

 Class Period: April 13, 2023 – November 13, 2023